cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

 ### `tags` {#schema-entitytypes-tags}

 Specifies the tag type for entities of this type.
 If this is not present, entities of this type are not allowed to have tags.
-Legal values for the tag type are the same as legal values for [attribute types](#schema-attributes-types).
+Valid values for the tag type are the same as valid values for [attribute types](#schema-attributes-types).

 ### Attribute specifications {#schema-attributes-specs}